-My name is Kelli Ryan and I'm a Ph.D. student and research assistant in the Evaluation and Measurement program.
+My name is Kelli Ryan and I'm a Ph.D. student and research assistant in the Research, Measurement & Statistics program.
 Through my program's assistantship, I have been able to participate in a variety of research projects which have helped me develop a diverse skill set.
 My background is in linguistics and language teaching, and my current research interests are in assessment and teacher preparation.
 The program has provided me with a solid foundation of knowledge and skills in measurement, evaluation, research methodology, and statistics.
 I have been able to complete a competitive internship at The Center for Assessment, as well as present research at both the annual American Educational Research Association conference and the National Council on Measurement in Education conference.

 My name is Hassan Alhaythami and I was born and grew up in Saudi Arabia.
 I earned my bachelor's degree in Mathematics Education from Umm Al-Qura University, Makkah.
 Afterward, I worked as a math teacher in the Ministry of the Education for one year.
 Then, I moved to Umm Al-Qura University as an assistant teacher in the Education Department at Al-Gunfudah University College.
 I received my M.Ed. in Measurement and Evaluation in spring 2016 from Kent State.
 Currently, I am pursuing a PhD degree in Measurement and Evaluation.
 My current research interests are in exploring the rule of Social Network Sites in the education.
 I am having a great time at Kent State.
 The staff and faculty members are very helpful and supportive.

-My name is Joanna Dickert and I'm a Ph.D. student in the Department of Evaluation and Measurement.
+My name is Joanna Dickert and I'm a Ph.D. student in the Department of Research, Measurement & Statistics.
 Through the alignment of a student-centered process with an evidence-based approach to making, I'm interested in exploring how assessment and evaluation can optimize student learning, particularly in experiential learning programs.
 With a M.S.Ed. in Educational Studies as well as a B.S.B.A. in Marketing and a B.A. in Spanish from Duquesne University, I currently serve as the Assistant Director of Undergraduate Research and National Scholarships and Interim Director of the Office of Community Standards and Integrity at Carnegie Mellon University in Pittsburgh.
 I have taught introductory management courses at Duquesne's A.J.
 Palumbo School of Business Administration, as well as a course on social responsibility at Carnegie Mellon's campuses in Pittsburgh and Qatar.

-My name is Natalie Wolanin and I am a master's student in Evaluation and Measurement.
+My name is Natalie Wolanin and I am a master's student in Research, Measurement & Statistics.
 I am a 100% online student taking courses from my home in Maryland.
 I currently work full-time at Montgomery County Public Schools (MCPS) in the Program Evaluation Unit, Office of Shared Accountability, where I have worked for over 15 years.
 In my role as a support specialist to the program evaluation specialists, I have been involved in the design, data collection, analysis and report writing for many local district-wide evaluations and research studies.
 I have a bachelor's degree in Marketing from Penn State University.
 I enrolled in this program so that I could get a master’s degree which would allow me to formally advance to the next level at my job and was hoping that I could also expand my skills in educational research.
 The online format fits my needs, as did the ability to take a couple courses per semester while working full time.